valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

     A component of the interface PluginConfigurationComponent, used to configure the plugin itself.
      */
     pluginConfigurationComponent: SamplePluginConfigurationComponent,
-    // Points to a Base64 encoded string, which contains the logo of your plugin.
+    // Points to a Base64 encoded string, which contains the logo of the plugin.
     pluginLogoBase64: SAMPLE_PLUGIN_LOGO_BASE64,
     functionConfigurationComponents: {
         /*